 4. My absolute favourite myth concerns the newborn baby Hermes...who, bored and hungry, steals away from His cradle.
-Upon seeing the lovely creatures, Hermes rounds up the herd, makes the very first fire to cook meat from (not to be confused with the myth of Prometheus, who stole fire and gave to humans, Hermes actually figured out how to create it!), splits the meat into 12 and offers the best cuts first to His father Zeus, and tans the hides.
+Upon seeing the lovely creatures, Hermes rounds up the herd, makes the very first fire to cook meat from; not to be confused with the myth of Prometheus, who stole fire and gave it to humans.
+Hermes figured out how to create fire itself, divided the meat into 12 and offered the best cuts first to His father Zeus, and tans the hides.
 All of this Hermes does, and before discovered swiftly runs back to the crib, wearing overly large shoes He fashioned to confuse those on His trail.
 Well, the herd of cattle belonged to Lord Apollon, the older, half brother of Hermes.
 When Zeus questioned Hermes, He appeared as a very simple little baby, cute and cooing in the crib.
-With intervention made with big Daddy Zeus, Apollo trades the little scamp all His cattle for the lyre He hears Hermes playing to persuade the cows; good trade actually.
-Hermes makes many “trades” like this, especially with His brother Apollo; from Him, Hermes receives the gift of prophecy, the job as Herald of the Olympians and Hades, patron of Travelers and later trades a flute He invented to His brother Apollo for the caduceus.
+With intervention made with big Daddy Zeus, Apollo trades the little scamp all His cattle for the lyre He hears Hermes playing to persuade the cows; a good trade actually.
+Hermes makes many “trades” like this, especially with His brother Apollo; from Him, Hermes received the gift of prophecy, the job as Herald of the Olympians and Hades, patron of Travelers and later trades a flute He invented to His brother Apollo for the caduceus.